cfl322py/ai-solution-scorecard/README.md

 ## About

-I am Caroline Flessa, MPH, an associate-director-level clinical data and digital health professional.
+I am Caroline Flessa, MPH, a clinical data and digital health professional.
 I work on data quality, EDC and eCOA, CDISC standards, and the responsible use of AI and patient-generated data in regulated settings.

-[LinkedIn] · [email]

 ---